runekn/x4-reactive-docking/README.md

 5. *My Reactive option is disabled?*
 	﻿- This should only happen if the leader ship has no pilot.
 If the ship has gotten a pilot and the option is still unavailable, try just closing and reopening the menu.
 If that still does not work, submit a bug report please.

-## Known bugs

-* Error logs on changing pilot on ship that had reactive mode enabled.
-Though it doesn't seem to have an impact.

 ## Thanks to
 * Allectus for making another mod that does somewhat the same things, so that I could easily see how to achieve what I wanted despite this being my first mod :P